-They might not have wings like the fairies, but they are coated in sugar, making them just as sweet.
+They might not have wings like the fairies, but they are sugar-coated, making them just as sweet.

 Coarse sugar is the best choice, giving them a nice crystal-like coating.

-You could even dust them with a touch of edible glitter if you’re feeling extra festive.
+You could even dust them with edible glitter if you’re feeling extra festive.

-And all you need are plain ice-cream cones, green frosting, and star tip in your piping bag.
+And all you need are plain ice cream cones, green frosting, and a star tip in your piping bag.